docker/compose/docs/yml.md

  - cache/:/tmp/cache

 -- Add environment variables.
+-- Environment variables with only a key are resolved to values on the host -- machine, which can be helpful for secret or host-specific values.
 environment:
   RACK_ENV: development
+  SESSION_SECRET:
 ```

 -- Networking mode.
 Use the same values as the docker client --net parameter